-The following types of natural heritage features were reviewed and analyzed in the Natural Heritage Assessment (refer to Appendix F of Volume A):
+The following types of natural heritage features were reviewed and analyzed in the Natural Heritage Assessment (NHA) (refer to Appendix F of Volume A):

-- Provincial Parks:
+- Provincial Parks;

 - Conservation Reserves;

-- Wetlands:
+- Wetlands;

-- Woodlands:
+- Woodlands;

-- Important Wildlife Habitats (IWH), including habitats of Species of Conservation Concern; and
+- Important Wildlife Habitats (IWH), including habitats of Species of Conservation Concern (SOCC); and

-- · Areas of Natural and Scientific Interest (ANSIs).
+- Areas of Natural and Scientific Interest (ANSIs).

-There are no Provincial Parks, Woodlands or Areas of Natural and Scientific Interest (ANSIs) located within 120 m of the proposed HIWEC location (refer to Appendix F1 of Volume A).
+There are no Provincial Parks, or ANSIs located within 120 m of the proposed HIWEC location (refer to Appendix F1 of Volume A).